Rock Radio Heaven (K)

 Died: 1973

-Stations: WERD Atlanta, WRHC, WPDQ Jacksonville, Fla.
+Stations: WERD Atlanta, WRHC, WPDQ Jacksonville, Florida

 Notes: He was the first black in the south with his own syndicated show on CBS.
 He played "The Night Train" to open and close every show.
-The Jacksonville, Fla., street named after him in 1962 - Ken Knight Drive - still bears his name.
+The Jacksonville, Florida, street named after him in 1962 - Ken Knight Drive - still bears his name.
 Was program director in 1949 at WERD, the first-black owned radio station.

 TERRY KNIGHT

-Born: April 9, 1943, Flint, Mich.,
+Born: April 9, 1943, Flint, Michigan,

 Died: November 1, 2004, Temple, Tex.